project-starch/caplifive-buildroot/README.md

 ### Option 1: Local Build (Debian-based Machine)

-To build on a local Debian-based machine, make sure you have locally built **Capstone-C** and **Capstone-QEMU** using their respective local build scripts.
+To build on a local Debian-based machine, make sure you have locally built **Capstone-C** and **Caplifive-QEMU** using their respective local build scripts.
 Then, run the following command:

 ```bash
     ./local_build.sh